Matatila Dam: Economy

 Matatila Dam was constructed for dual purposes – irrigation and production of hydro electric power.

 The dam is built with a capacity to produce 30.6 MW hydro electricity.
 For this purpose, both flanks of the dam feature robust structural support to ensure ample water discharge force during the time of releasing water and operating heavy duty turbine engines.

 Each unit of the power plant has a capacity to produce 10.2 MW electricity.
 Three hydro machines are installed at the dam.
 The method of electricity production is direct release of water.

 Best Time to Visit

 The best time to visit Matatila Dam is from September to May.
 Summers are hot with temperatures reaching up to 50 degree Celsius at times.
 Winters are too cold.
 Sometimes, it rains in the summer; otherwise the weather here is dry throughout the year.

 How to Reach

-Nearby cities from Matatila Dam are Talbehat, Picchouri, Shivpuri, and Babina.
+Nearby cities from Matatila Dam are Talbehat, Pichhore, Shivpuri, and Babina.
 The nearest railway station from this Dam is Talbehat, which is 10 km.
 It is a busy station.
 The other two nearby stations are Jakhlaun, which is 13 km, and Lalitpur, which is 23 km.

 Matatila Dam is located about 93 km from Deogarh and 50 km from Jhansi City.
 Tourists coming from Delhi-Bombay route find Jhansi as the nearest railway station to this dam.